 What is the percentage overlap between the clusters and the met space?

 Dr. Lee: I don't know the exact percentage of what the overlap is, but we are able to take the framework from our RNA-seq platform and map our cells onto that.
 What we have found is that when the nucleus is included, we get a nice alignment with particular types, subclasses, and transcriptomic types to the RNA-seq platform.

 Can you add any other measurements to Patch-seq, like whole genome amplification or any type of epigenetic information?

-Dr. Lee: Epigenetic information is possible, since we do have the nucleus.
-We've recently talked about this at our Institute, but the effort has not yet started.
-However, we do acknowledge that there are epigenetic mechanisms there that we can use to further classify cell types.
+Dr. Lee: Epigenetic information is possible, since we have the nucleus.
+We've recently talked about this, but the effort has not yet started.
+However, we acknowledge that there are epigenetic mechanisms there that we can use to further classify cell types.

-How many cells does it require information for before you consider to have enough information and can start making scientific conclusions?
+How many cells do you require information for before you consider there's enough data to start drawing conclusions?

 Dr. Lee: I think it depends on what type of neuron you're looking at, the diversity of those neurons, and then what modality that you really want to try to incorporate.
 For example, inter neuron types within the visual cortex, we have six or seven different subclasses and as you saw, 10 15, 20 different met types.

 So really to make those, I think that you need hundreds, if not thousands of cells.
 On the flip side, if we were to go to a subcortical region and we start to see some initial results of the diversity, and the diversity between those types is not as great, then maybe we can make that work with a hundred cells.
 I think that's something that you have to start evaluating as you collect the data.